Stonewall riots: Police raid

 The raid did not go as planned.
-Standard procedure was to line up the patrons, check their identification and have female police officers take customers dressed as women to the bathroom to verify their sex, upon which any people appearing to be physically male and dressed as women would be arrested.
-Those dressed as women that night refused to go with the officers.
-Men in line began to refuse to produce their identification.
+Standard procedure was to line up the patrons, check their identification and have female police officers take patrons they perceived to be women to the bathroom to verify their sex.
+The officers would then arrest any trans women or drag queens.
+The women refused to go with the officers and the men in line refused to produce their identification.
 The police decided to take everyone present to the police station, after separating those suspected of cross-dressing in a room in the back of the bar.
-Both patrons and police recalled that a sense of discomfort spread very quickly, spurred by police who began to assault some of the lesbians by "feeling some of them up inappropriately" while frisking them.
+All parties involved recall that a sense of discomfort spread very quickly, started by police who assaulted some of the lesbians by "feeling some of them up inappropriately" while frisking them.

 The police were to transport the bar's alcohol in patrol wagons.
 Twenty-eight cases of beer and nineteen bottles of hard liquor were seized, but the patrol wagons had not yet arrived, so patrons were required to wait in line for about 15 minutes.
 Those who were not arrested were released from the front door, but they did not leave quickly as usual.
 Instead, they stopped outside and a crowd began to grow and watch.
 Within minutes, between 100 and 150 people had congregated outside, some after they were released from inside the Stonewall and some after noticing the police cars and the crowd.
 Although the police forcefully pushed or kicked some patrons out of the bar, some customers released by the police performed for the crowd by posing and saluting the police in an exaggerated fashion.
 The crowd's applause encouraged them further.